TheAncientOwl/book-of-frets/README.md

 - **📖 Chord List:** Browse and search through a curated list of chords.
 - **📂 Song List:** Easily navigate through a growing collection of songs.
 - **🎨 Themes:** Customize the look and feel of the app with various themes.
+- **📺 Video Resources:** Learn how to play songs with helpful video tutorials.

 ## 🛠️ Main Feature